wiremock/wiremock/docs-v2/_docs/record-playback.md

 Setting `persist` to `false` means that stubs will not be saved and will be deleted on the next reset.

+### Recorded File ID Method

+By default each stub mapping is assigned a random 5 digit alphanumeric identifier.
+However, if you want to have stable file IDs, you can use the command line option `--file-id-method` when [running standalone](/docs/running-standalone) to override this behavior.

+You can use the [configuration API](/docs/configuration) `fileIdMethod` to set the file ID generation method when running programatically.

 ### Repeats as scenarios

 What happens when the recorder sees two identical requests that produce different results?